 Based in the Department of Linguistics and English Language at Lancaster University, DisTex brings together researchers interested in how meaning is made in different contexts, modes and genres of communication.
-Adopting and developing a broad range of theoretical and methodological perspectives, our research addresses social, historical, cognitive and interactional dimensions of meaning in text and discourse.
+Adopting and developing a broad range of theoretical and methodological perspectives in text and discourse analysis, our research addresses the social, historical, cognitive and interactional dimensions of semiosis in specific communicative settings.
 Particular strands of research within DisTex include:

 - Pragmatics – politeness/impoliteness, historical pragmatics

 - Stylistics – cognitive stylistics, corpus stylistics, mind style in fiction

 - Critical Discourse Studies (CDS) – cognitive CDS, corpus CDS, multimodal and digitally mediated CDS, critical metaphor analysis, identity construction, language policy and ideology, representations of migrants and migration, representations of social movements